-Truck hauling explosives overturns in Dawson County; highway shut down
+Truck hauling explosives overturns in Dawson County; highway reopened

 These two women say they were involved in that multi-vehicle accident involving a truck believed to be carrying 10,000 lbs of dynamite.
 You can see the injury to their arms @cbs46 pic.twitter.com/KmKb6JWfay— Adam Harding (@HardingReports) September 10, 2019

-The Forsyth County Fire Department's HAZMAT unit is on the scene, clearing the petroleum and diesel fuel from the roadway.
+The Forsyth County Fire Department's HAZMAT unit remained on the scene, clearing the petroleum and diesel fuel from the roadway.

-Highway 53 is currently shut down between Dawson Forest Road and Blue Ridge Overlook.

 WATCH: Press conference regarding the crash (can't see the video?
 Click here)